open-AIMS/ADRIA.jl/ADRIA/docs/src/concepts/cots_submodel.md

 ### C. What ADRIA Would Still Own

-Even if COTS became `CotsBlox.jl`, ADRIA should still own:
+Even if COTS became `COTSMod.jl`, ADRIA should still own:

 - domain loading and validation;
 - scenario parameter tables and sampling;